 Combining Treatments for Optimal Results

 Professional treatments like chemical peels or laser therapy can complement your at-home routine, but timing matters.
-Always discuss your current skincare routine with any aesthetician or dermatologist.
+Always discuss your current skincare routine with any aesthetician or dermatologist before starting new treatments.

 Some at-home devices like LED masks or gentle microcurrent tools can help with product absorption, but they're extras, not necessities for achieving luminous skin.